kmwallio/BookMarkd/README.md

 3. Run `composer install`
 4. Run setup.php
 5. Setup a cron job to run `cron.php`.
 Please note that the php path may be incorrect…
-	* As long as it's more than 1 minutes apart, it should be fine.
+	* As long as it's more than ~15 minutes apart, it should be fine.
 This job is what actually adds the "marked" links into the database.
-Links cannot be searched for until they are added to the database, they can be viewed in the admin panel though.
+Links cannot be searched for until they are added to the database, they can be viewed in the admin panel though. *I need to update the cron script to be slightly smarter for people who post a large number of links.
+We were running into an issue where we would lose the content of some pages.*

 ### Credits